hoseinhamzei/reactjs-bottom-navigation/README.md

 | onClick | function | triggers when the item is clicked and it returns the item including it's index |

+  ## Customization

+the component elements have the following class names which you can assign new styles to them:

+Bottom Navigation: _bottom-nav_

+Items: _bottom-nav-item_

+titles: _bottom-nav-item–title_

 ## License